-There are now only 43 identified remaining key populations of Green and Golden Bell Frogs in New South Wales with 8 key populations in the Sydney region.
+There are 8 key populations in the Sydney region.
 The suburb of Greenacre, located within the Strathfield and Bankstown local government areas, is known to support one of these key populations.

 Identified threats to the Greenacre Key Population of Green and Golden Bell Frogs include:

 2. Introduced predators that include: